kali-linex/linex/Documentation/networking/device_drivers/ethernet/pensando/ionic.rst

 Support
 =======

-For general Linux networking support, please use the netdev mailing list, which is monitored by Pensando personnel::
+For general Linex networking support, please use the netdev mailing list, which is monitored by Pensando personnel::

   netdev@vger.kernel.org